 Is western scientific dogma really just man's elaborate defense mechanism against the arcane force of his own feminine unconscious?
 Has keeping a sweet young innocent locked away from the world ever preserved her innocence, or protected her keeper... for long?
 Is there a correlation between these two questions?
-The eventual mauling the imprisoning male authority figure gets when his captive is finally freed is always relative to the length and virulence of her oppression, even if he created her.
+The eventual mauling the imprisoning male authority figure gets when his captive is finally freed is always relative to the length and virulence of her oppression.
 Jungian archetypal psychoanalysis' intractable if unspoken imperative (rarely mentioned in the kids' book Disney retellings) is that the happily ever after of the married royal Cinderella must include retribution against her oppressors.
-The 'cinder from the flames' must use her newly-acquired power to order the beheading of her wicked stepmother and the delivering of her wicked stepsisters into bondage.
-Drown them in fire, o faire Farmer Frances!
-Now you are the wicked one!
+The 'cinder from the flames' must use her newly-acquired power to order the beheading of her wicked stepmother and the selling off of her wicked stepsisters into bondage.
 And let the prince repair his wanton ways and treat this fiery bride, made into a sociopath by her years of systemic abuse, with ginger gloves.
-Even when quenched, the female thirst for vengeance can burn whole countries down to ashy residue.
+Even when quenched, the female thirst for vengeance can burn whole countries down to ashy residue on a whim.

-This is basic Jungian 'anima' theory and applies equally well to film and ancient alien theory, whether in science fiction revamps of the Pygmalion myth about the creation (and then restriction) of artificial intelligence, or our own creation by a fussy dissatisfied God who still isn't pleased with us, his latest draft, so keeps us locked in a drawer while click-clacking out the DNA re-write of his next edition.
-In film we've moved slowly up from kinescope hand-cranked five cent peeper kiosks to immersive home 3D, still working on tapping into the 'pure' experience of being and how to capture it, to capture the essence of ourselves, so we can experience the spectatorial joy of 'losing it' all over again.
+This is basic Jungian 'anima' theory and applies equally well to film and ancient alien theory, whether in science fiction revamps of the Pygmalion myth about the creation (and then restriction) of artificial intelligence, or our own creation by a fussy dissatisfied (possible mechanized) God who still isn't pleased with us, his latest draft, so keeps us locked in a drawer while click-clacking out the DNA re-write of his next edition.

 THE CREEPING FLESH